espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

         Wire.begin((uint8_t)I2C_DEV_ADDR);

     By using ``begin`` without any arguments, all the settings will be done by using the default values.
-To set the values by your own, see the function description.
+To set the values on your own, see the function description.
 This function is described here: `i2c begin`_